 In this article, we’ll be discussing the most generous of all dress codes: black tie optional.
-We’ll address what you can wear and offer best practices around looking your best while being appropriately dressed.
+We’ll address what you can wear and offer other helpful tips for your attire including:

 If you’ve found yourself here in error or need information on a different dress code, take a quick look at our dress code guide.

 Not every man owns a tuxedo.
 In fact, relatively few do.
 Furthermore, dinner jackets can be quite expensive, especially if you go the made-to-measure or bespoke route.
 Black tie-optional offers such men the opportunity to attend semi-formal evening events without having to shell out a ton of money for new clothes.
 How thoughtful!

 Black tie-optional refers to a dress code in which a tuxedo/dinner jacket (black tie) is requested, but guests have the option to wear a dark business suit if they so choose.
 They take place in the evening, just as standard black tie events do.

 We call this the most generous of the dress codes because it’s a judgement-free acknowledgement that not all men own or can afford true semi-formalwear.
 Tuxedos aren’t necessarily expensive, but they’re always more expensive than comparable suits due to the additional material needed for the facings.

 Which Types Of Events Are Black Tie Optional?

 Any event that’s otherwise black tie can become black tie-optional if the host decides it to be so.
 These could be weddings, evening celebrations for religious rites of passage like communions and bar-mitzvahs, and even certain galas.

 What To Wear To A Black Tie Optional Event